Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 Where to eat in Nagano

-Your best bet is to explore along Chuo-dori, the main lengthy street that leads up to Zenko-ji Temple.
+Your best bet is to explore along Chuo-dori and Zenkoji Omotesando, the main lengthy street that leads up to Zenko-ji Temple.
 It’s packed with restaurants and cafes, many of which specialise in soba buckwheat noodles.
-You may even catch a noodle-making demonstration in the window at Daimaru
+You may even catch a noodle-making demonstration in the window at Daimaru!

 Nagano is also known for delicious shinshu apples.
 Even the famous snow monkeys love these, more on this below.
 I recommend literally anything shinshu apple, such as ice cream, juices, chocolates.
 I’m very confident in saying it will be the nicest apple flavour you ever try in your life!
-Shinshu apple Kit Kats from Nagano are some of my favourite snacks from Japan.
+Shinshu apple Kit Kats from Nagano are some of my favourite Japanese snacks.

 Things to do in Nagano